-Creating a HEMA club to teach Historical European martial arts medieval sword fighting when there is no local one is a common reason for new HEMA clubs to come into existence.
+Creating a HEMA club as a school to teach Historical European martial arts medieval sword fighting when there is no local one is a common reason for new HEMA clubs to come into existence.
 Chances are if you are reading this article it is because you are looking to get into HEMA but no clubs exist near you, so you are considering to start your own club in order to find training partners.

 The good thing to know is that even if you have no prior experience it is possible to start a HEMA school.
 This type of school is called a study group, and it is the kind of club that first formed when the HEMA community had no organized systems and fully reconstructed arts as exist today.
 A HEMA study group is still a valid way of starting a club as many people find there is no one near them to teach HEMA, so they must start a club and teach themselves from books and videos, as well as participation in seminars, if they want to train at all.

-This article provides a general overview of how to start a HEMA club from scratch, even if you don’t know a lot about HEMA.
+This article provides a general overview of how to start a HEMA club martial arts school from scratch, even if you don’t know a lot about HEMA.
 Don’t feel too intimidated if you lack experience; thirty years ago, the people who started HEMA clubs didn’t know much about HEMA, either.
 You have a lot more material to work with today than existed back then.
 In fact if you’ve read every article on our site you know more about HEMA than was known thirty years ago by anybody.

 How to Start Your Own Historical European Martial Arts Club